 Expertise required

 Traditional methods of getting inside views of the heart include echocardiograms, CT scans, chest X-rays, and cardiac catheterization.
-Some of these techniques involve exposure to radiation and do not provide the needed details to move forward with a given surgical option.
+Some of these techniques involve exposure to radiation and/or do not provide the needed details to move forward with a given surgical option.

-“What MRI does for us it gives us functional data. which really helps us see not only what a heart looks like, but what it can do,” Dr. Van Arsdell explains.
+“What MRI does for us is it gives us functional data. which really helps us see not only what a heart looks like, but what it can do,” Dr. Van Arsdell explains.
 “Echocardiograms don’t tell you quite as much about what the heart can do, so MRIs help us make better decisions.

 “Our job is to determine if the ventricle is too small and needs to be a one-ventricle repair, or if it’s borderline, and if so, we then can grow it and it can become a two-ventricle repair,” he adds.
 “The MRI really helps us with the borderline cases.
 We can then adopt a strategy to disproportionally grow the ventricles and the valves so we can turn them into a two-ventricle repairs.”